Is your poodle a curly-wurly or a show dog?

 Still not sure?
 Try it for yourself.

-Poodles come in all size, so starting with the big boys this HelloUSA product is the best brush for Standard poodles.
+Poodles come in all sizes, so starting with the big boys this HelloUSA product is the best brush for Standard poodles.

 So exactly is a pin brush?
 Good question.